Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices: Model and Methods

-In the limit of a dominant atom-photon coupling $\beta\gg V, t$ for fillings $\rho<1$ one may project model~\eqref{a} to its low-energy-subspace composed of sites with on-site singlets $(|g,1\rangle_x-|e,0\rangle_x)/\sqrt{2}$ and empty sites $|g,0\rangle_x$.
-After identification with the states $|1\rangle^b_x$ and $|0\rangle^b_x$ of a (hardcore) Bose-Hubbard model we may, hence, as a first order approximation map model~\eqref{a} to the following Hamiltonian
+In the limit of a dominant atom-photon coupling $\beta\gg V$ and $t$ when fillings $\rho<1$, one may project model~\eqref{a} to its low energy subspace composed of sites with on-site singlets $(|g,1\rangle_x-|e,0\rangle_x)/\sqrt{2}$ and empty sites $|g,0\rangle_x$, after identification of the states $|1\rangle^b_x$ and $|0\rangle^b_x$ in a (hardcore) BH model.
+Hence, a first order approximation map model~\eqref{a} is given by the following Hamiltonian

 with bosonic annihilation (creation) operators $b_i$ ($b_i^\dagger$) and $n_i^b=b_i^\dagger b_i$.
-The properties of model~\eqref{aBH} have been studied extensively for various lattice geometries in for example Refs.~\cite{8, tri2, tri3, Mishra14, Mishra15}.
-In the following we focus on the properties of the model~\eqref{a} in the regime $t<V\lesssim \beta$.
+The properties of model~\eqref{aBH} have been studied extensively in various lattice geometries, for example, Refs.~\cite{tri2, tri3,pairss, Mishra14, Mishra15}.
+In the following, we focus on the properties of the model~\eqref{a} in the regime $t<V\lesssim \beta$.